All Articles/

 • Consider professional mosquito yard treatment to reduce the population around your home

-Professional barrier spray is safe for pets once dry (typically 30 minutes after application).
+Professional barrier spray is tested and approved for use around pets once dry (typically 30 minutes after application).
 We always advise keeping pets indoors during treatment and for 30 minutes afterward.

 The Bigger Picture: Protect Your Whole Family